serenamm/friendlyveg/_posts/2022-03-05-easiest-restaraunt-style-sweet-and-sour-sauce.md

 If the sauce is too watery, try adding more corn starch or letting it boil for longer (or both!).
 Eventually it'll become the consistency you like.

+---
+Easily veganize any recipe with <a href='https://foodshakeapp.com/'>Foodshake!</a> With Foodshake you can enjoy the vegan version of the recipes you know and love!